theresalca/Module-2-draft/docs/week1.md

 + [Submit the results of your single measurement on Gradescope](https://www.gradescope.com/courses/165932/assignments/605297)

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-1)

+When you're all finished and ready to move on, you can start [Week 2 - Exploratory Phase (part 2)](week2).